Followers

 Flight by Night

-The night retreat in the face of a overwhelming enemy was a huge risk.
+The night retreat in the face of an overwhelming enemy was a huge risk.
 St. Clair managed it, but not without a major mistake when French-born General Fermoy’s unexplained fire at his quarters warned the British.
 With redcoats and Germans close behind, the beleaguered Americans ran through the woods; a water route was avoided except for the wounded.
 St. Clair aimed not only to save his army but also to draw the British away from their path of advance, slow them down, and extend their supply lines.

 Retreat, Divide and Conquer?

 He split his forces, and the rear guard delayed the British pursuers, who were chasing them like hounds after a rabbit.
-St. Clair hoped to divide the British and herd them into the deep northern woods rather than let them sail effortlessly down Lake George.
+St. Clair hoped to divide the British and herding them into the deep northern woods rather than letting them sail effortlessly down Lake George.
 They were barely ahead of the enemy.
 General Simon Fraser’s advance guard – the elite of the British army – collided with some of St. Clair’s forces at Hubbardton.
 It was a hard-fought victory for Fraser.
 Another British force – Germans, in fact – was defeated when they tried to ease a worsening supply situation by taking livestock at Bennington in today's Vermont.

 Hubbardton - a defeat, but also a diversion